 - Statins are essential in controlling cholesterol levels and preventing heart disease

-Believing all of these cholesterol myths, Americans have decreased their intake of good fats and oils (like coconut oil, butter and olive oil) and began consuming more processed vegetable oils and margarines and taking statin drugs to lower their cholesterol.
+Believing all of these cholesterol myths, Americans have decreased their intake of good fats and oils (like coconut oil, avocado and olive oil) and began consuming more processed vegetable oils and margarines and taking statin drugs to lower their cholesterol.
 But doing these thing have only led to more heart disease.

 The reality about cholesterol is this:

 - Every cell membrane is made from cholesterol.
 When cholesterol levels are not adequate, the cell membrane becomes leaky or porous.